 Heart notes: Floral Accord

 Base notes: Patchouli, Cedar, and Vetiver

-I’m fine with the 2016 redesign Guerlain did with many of their men’s heritage collection, while some may disagree.
+I’m fine with the 2016 redesign Guerlain did with many of their men’s heritage collections, while some may disagree.

 The unified design gives this collection more of a niche design which became popular during the last decade or so.
-No matter on which side you lean on, Guerlain is Guerlain, and Guerlain doesn’t make bad perfumes.
+No matter on which side you lean, Guerlain is Guerlain, and Guerlain doesn’t make bad perfumes.